simplusinnovation/robin-example/README.md

   );
 ```

+On Robin there is no need to make the link to your app.
+The link will be made whe you connect to a component

 #### Fourth : We need to read the state from our component and trigger some events
 The last step consist to finaly use everything that was created